FPGAwars/apio/docs/project-file.md

 ### programmer-cmd

-he optional `programmer-cmd` option allows to override the programmer command used by the `apio upload` command.
+he optional `programmer-cmd` string option allows to override the programmer command used by the `apio upload` command.
 It is intended for special cases and should be avoided if possible.